Pirates vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew McCutchen and the Pittsburgh Pirates will hit the field on Saturday at Busch Stadium against Steven Matz, who starts for the St. Louis Cardinals.
-First pitch is at 2:15 PM ET.
+The St. Louis Cardinals and Alec Burleson will take on the Pittsburgh Pirates and Andrew McCutchen at Busch Stadium on Sunday, with the first pitch at 2:15 PM ET.

-The Cardinals are the favorite in this one, at -200, while the underdog Pirates have +165 odds to upset.
-The over/under is 8.5 runs for this matchup (with -115 odds to hit the over and -105 odds to go under).
+The Cardinals are -165 moneyline favorites in this matchup against the Pirates (+140).
+The total for the matchup has been set at 8.5 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.